SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 #### Resolving destinations dynamically

 The `DynamicDestinationResolver` allows destinations to be resolved using the JMS provider’s specific String to JMS destination mapping.
 This is very efficient and bypasses JNDI.
 Therefore destination names provided by the application must be the physical destinations used by the JMS broker.
-Details related to `DynamicDestinationResolver` is available at [Spring documentation of Destination Management]({{ site.links-springfw-five-jms-dest-mgmt }}){:target="_top"}.
+Details related to `DynamicDestinationResolver` are available at [Spring documentation of Destination Management]({{ site.links-springfw-five-jms-dest-mgmt }}){:target="_top"}.

 In the case of Solace JMS this will be the physical queue or topic name.